chef-boneyard/chef-web-docs-2016/includes_style_guide/includes_style_guide.rst

    Thanks!

-If you want to try to get the full PR done in a way that allows chef-docs to merge it straightaway?
+If you want to try to get the full PR done in a way that allows |chef docs| to merge it straightaway?
 Always welcome, but not required.

 You can always send email to docs@chef.io if you have questions about specific folders, files, and patterns.